chen42/presentations/antiviral.md

 * Mechanism of action
 	* Nucleoside analog of guanosine
-	* May related to increased mutation of viral DNA and leads to "error catastrophe"
+	* May related to increased mutation of viral DNA and leads to "**error catastrophe**"
 	* Interference with synthesis of GTP
 	* Increase production of cytokine
 * ADME